SocketDotTech/socket-docs/docs/call-contracts.md

 The process involves:
 1. A burn operation on the Source Token Forwarder
-1. Forwarding through a Socket Offchain VM
+1. Forwarding through Socket's EVMx
 1. A mint operation on the Destination Token Forwarder
 1. Communication between forwarders and the Socket Protocol